-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your abdomen, including your ovaries.
-The pictures may show the location of the tumor.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An ultrasound or CT may show the location of the tumor.
+You may be given contrast liquid to help healthcare providers see your ovaries better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 Ovarian cancer is treated depending on the size of the tumor and stage of the cancer.
-You may need more than one of the following treatments:
+You may need more than one of the following:

-- Chemotherapy: These medicines are used to kill cancer cells.
+- Chemotherapy medicines are used to kill cancer cells.

-- Radiation: X-rays or gamma rays are used to kill cancer cells and to shrink the tumor or tumors.
+- Radiation is used to kill cancer cells and to shrink the tumor or tumors with x-rays or gamma rays.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.